vScope logo

 What happens when discovery doesn’t work?

-This isn’t theoretical, I see it with teams that rely on partial or stale discovery.
+This isn’t theoretical—we see it with teams relying on partial or stale discovery before they switch.
 When people can’t trust the asset register, something fundamental breaks:

 • Users stop opening the system.